nikvoronin/Xm4Battery/README.md

 <!-- omit in toc -->
 ### Preparation

-There is a way to use UWP functions from desktop application.
-Just setup a `TargetFramework` in `YourProject.csproj` to use specific version of dotNet-framework-windows-only like: `netX.x-windows10.0.xxxxx.x`.
+It is possible to use UWP APIs from a desktop application by setting the `TargetFramework` in your `YourProject.csproj` file to a Windows-specific .NET version, such as `netX.x-windows10.0.xxxxx.x`.

 For example:

 ```xml
 <PropertyGroup>